scotte/jekyll-clean/_posts/2014-08-22-jekyll-clean-theme.md

 deployed branch is "gh-pages" and baseurl is configured to 'jekyll-clean', because that's the name of this project.

-If you plan to deploy this as user pages (like I do for my own blog), the deployed branch is "master" and baseurl is configured to '' (i.e. empty).
+If you plan to deploy this as user pages, the deployed branch is "master" and baseurl is configured to '' (i.e. empty).

 Comment Systems
 ===============